gcanti/gcanti.github.io/_drafts/2014-10-23-understanding-react-reimplementing-it-part-1.md

 ## Abstract

 After this [thread](http://www.reddit.com/r/javascript/comments/2jav2q/is_there_any_good_standalone_implementation_of/) on Reddit I started a journey to understand what can be generalized and unified in the different implementations of a React-like library.
 The best way I know to understand a thing isn't just to learn how it works but **which problems** it's trying to solve and **why it's designed** like this.

-What follows is *my own interpretation*, I'll design an abstract model and I'll try to add notes when I think there is a corresponding implementation in [React](http://facebook.github.io/react/), [Mitrhil](http://lhorie.github.io/mithril/) and [Mercury](https://github.com/Raynos/mercury).
+To abstract the design process, I'll present a minimal model and I'll add feature after feature trying to explain the design decisions and, when possible, pointing to the corresponding implementations in [React](http://facebook.github.io/react/), [Mitrhil](http://lhorie.github.io/mithril/) and [Mercury](https://github.com/Raynos/mercury).

-Feel free to disagree and criticize, in fact I'll be pleased to argue and improve my knowledge.
+What follows is *my own interpretation* of React, feel free to criticize and contribute.

 ## Roadmap